10th January 2022

 London tooth implants don’t damage your surrounding teeth

 Bridges have to be anchored to your healthy teeth, causing a degree of damage to the enamel, and over time that damage can become worse, requiring further visits to your dental surgery.
 A dental implant is connected directly to the jaw, so it doesn’t harm your surrounding teeth.

-Dental implants are less expensive than you think
+Dental implants in London are less expensive than you think

-Although the initial expense of dental implants is higher than for other tooth loss treatments, their long-term value can be far superior.
+Although dental implants’ initial expense is higher than other tooth loss treatments, their long-term value can be far superior.
 Other, cheaper treatments will very likely need to be replaced, perhaps several times, or may result in a progression of dental remedies to deal with continuing damage.
 A dental crown can often progress to a bridge, which in turn may need to be replaced with partial dentures.
 A dental implant has the potential to outlast any other treatments by a considerable margin.